Satisfactory Academic Progress Standards:

-Students on warning who do not meet either the cumulative progress standards or the term standards are placed on suspension.
+Students who do not meet the cumulative SAP standards at the end of a warning semester are placed on suspension.
 Suspended students are not eligible to receive financial aid until an appeal is approved or satisfactory academic progress standards are met.

 If a student believes the Satisfactory Academic Progress status is incorrect due to a grade change, late grade, or completion of an incomplete, it is the student's responsibility to contact the Financial Aid Office.
 Grade changes that occur after the next semester begins will not be reevaluated.